rmwc/rmwc/README.md

 **The solution:** Use the Google sanctioned javascript Material Design Components and get out of their way.

 ## Status: approaching Alpha
-RMDC is in development and iterating rapidly.
-The majority of the api surface is mapped out and now has to be checked for consistency and performance and tests have to be written.
-Following that the docs need a coat of polish.
-Check indicates at least base features of component are implemented.
-Looking for help to end this React + Material nightmare.
+RMDC is nearing an alpha NPM release.
+The majority of the api surface is mapped out and basic smoke tests have been written to check rendering and basic functionality.
+The docs will get a fresh coat of polish and additional documentation with the final release.

 - [x] Buttons
   - [x] Standard